Dr. John Philbeck became the new department chair in July 2018.

 Could you tell us a little about why these majors were created and what students can expect from them?

 We noticed that many students were completing self-initiated majors in what were essentially cognitive neuroscience or neuroscience.
-Self-initiated majors are hard to coordinate, and so these two new interdisciplinary majors were created: a BA in cognitive neuroscience, which is housed primarily under the Department of Psychology, and a BS in neuroscience, which is housed primarily under the Department of Biology.
+Self-initiated majors are hard to coordinate, and so these two new interdisciplinary majors were created: a BA in cognitive neuroscience, which is housed primarily under the Department of Psychological and Brain Sciences, and a BS in neuroscience, which is housed primarily under the Department of Biology.
 These majors are coordinated by Dr. Damien O’Halloran in the Biology Department and myself.
 During the creation process, we had input from many of the students who had previously designed self-initiated majors, and the interest level in the new majors is good so far.

 The neuroscience major prepares students for careers in medicine or careers with a heavy biochemistry, cellular/molecular physiology or developmental biology component.
 We will be adding some courses to this major that will be taught by faculty from the medical school.
 The cognitive neuroscience major has more room for electives and allows students to branch out a little more.
 The emphasis here will be more on cognitive science than biochemistry, including language, logic, and computational modeling.
 It’s a more quantitative and biologically grounded version of the psychology major and is heavy on research experience, programming, statistics and analysis preparation.
 Both majors are a great stepping stone for graduate school.